 Creative Works You Can and Cannot Copyright

-A copyright is ownership of an intellectual property that is:
+A copyright is ownership of an intellectual property that:

-- which is in a tangible form, like a book, DVD, or recording.
+- Exists in a tangible form, such as a book, DVD, or recording

-- and which falls within the U.S. Copyright Act and other copyright laws.
+- Falls within the U.S. Copyright Act and other copyright laws

 Creative Works That Can Be Copyrighted

 - Literary works, including computer programs and other "compilations"

 - Online writing, such as a blog or series of articles